Ariz-Kazani/COMP-2404/README.md

 ## Credits

-All code was written by Prof. Daryl Hill from Carleton University, whom designed the tutorials and assignments.
+All base code was written by Prof. Daryl Hill from Carleton University, whom designed the tutorials and assignments.
 The assignments and tutorials were complete by Ariz Kazani :).